How It Works

 - Delayed retirement credits (8% per year up to age 70)

-- Cost-of-living adjustments (COLA) applied annually after you start receiving benefits
+- Cost-of-living adjustments (COLA) applied annually

 - Full Retirement Age based on your birth year